halfmoonui/halfmoon/CONTRIBUTING.md

 **Please ask first** before you put in work for a pull request.
 Things are constantly being worked on, and it is very difficult to share everything publicly in a meaningful way.
 So asking lets us avoid working on the same thing, or worse, someone putting in a lot of work for a PR that does not fit into the scope of the project.
 Please do not take this the wrong way; at this stage, the project needs strong leadership to become something special.

 The best way to ask is through email: [hey.halfmoon@gmail.com](mailto:hey.halfmoon@gmail.com).
-I am always open to have proper discussions about the framework, especially when it comes to contributions and pull requests.
+I am always open to proper discussions about the framework, especially when it comes to contributions and pull requests.

 ## License